-Hierarchical to: Dependencies: No other components FIA_UID.1 Timing of identification: fulfilled by FIA_UID.1/PACE .
-FIA_UAU.1.1 /PACE The TSF shall allow to establish the communication channel, carrying out the PACE Protocol according to [ICAO-TR-SAC], to read the Initialization Data if it is not disabled by TSF according to FMT_MTD.1/INI_DIS to identify themselves by selection of the authentication key to carry out the Chip Authentication Protocol v.1 according to [TR-EAC] to carry out the Terminal Authentication Protocol v.1 according to [TR-EAC] on behalf of the user to be performed before the user is authenticated.
-FIA_UAU.1.2 /PACE The TSF shall require each user to be successfully authenticated before allowing any other TSF-mediated actions on behalf of that user.
+Dependencies: FIA_UID.1 Timing of identification: fulfilled by FIA_UID.1/PACE.

+FIA_UAU.1.1 The TSF shall allow

+- 1. to establish the communication channel, - 2. carrying out the PACE Protocol according to [ICAO-TR-SAC], - 3. to read the Initialization Data if it is not disabled by TSF according to FMT_MTD.1/INI_DIS - 4. to identify themselves by selection of the authentication key - 5. to carry out the Chip Authentication Protocol v.1 according to [TR-EAC] - 6. to carry out the Terminal Authentication Protocol v.1 according to [TR-EAC] - on behalf of the user to be performed before the user is authenticated.